You may have heard the term support worker in relation to a job role, but you’d be forgiven if you didn’t know exactly what it meant.

 The role and daily duties of the Support Worker are nothing like a normal 9-5 job.
 The range of different responsibilities involved provide a variety of different tasks.

-See our current support worker vacancies or find out what it's like to work for Encompass.
+Find out what it's like to work for Encompass.